Trial Search Results

 condition that would make it unsafe or impossible to adhere to the study protocol

-- Are unable or unwilling to discontinue anxiolytics within 4 hours of education
+- Unable or unwilling to discontinue anxiolytics within 4 hours of education sessions

-- Have irregular heartbeats or arrhythmia (self-reported or in the medical record)
+- Irregular heartbeat or arrhythmia (self-reported or in the medical record)

 Ages Eligible for Study